 How To Plan Your Answer

 You know you’re going to get this question during virtually any job interview, so you should be rehearsing exactly what you want to say.
-Practicing over and over until you have the exact timing and delivery down to a tee.
+Practice over and over again until you have the exact timing and delivery down to a tee.